slsa-framework/slsa-proposals/0004/README.md

     -  The content of a ‘good' provenance instance.

-I am inclined to prefer alternative 1, because it is more explicit about what provenance will or will not be compliant, which makes expectations easier to review.
+I am inclined to prefer alternative 1, because it is more explicit about what provenance will or will not be compliant.
+Alternative 2 may be preferable if only information about the last package version needs to be remembered.

 ## Bootstrapping policy support